cedric-charlesia/personal-website/README.md

 # Personal website
-As a less is more fan, I wanted something straight to the point and minimalist for my personal website.
+Minimalist but yet clean and modern personal website.

-Minimalist yes, but yet clean and modern.
-I built it using only plain html and css.
+As a less is more fan, I wanted something simple and straight to the point, so I built this projet using only plain HTML and CSS.

 The live website is available here: [https://cedriccharlesia.com/](https://cedriccharlesia.com)